Erallie/erallie/README.md

 Hello!
 I make stuff. **LOTS** of stuff.
 # What I Do
-This is a branch of [Gozar Productions](https://gozarproductions.com) that makes tools to aid in the use of various programs.
+I am a completely self-taught branch of [Gozar Productions](https://gozarproductions.com) that makes tools to aid in the use of various programs.
 If there's something I think a program should do, and I see the functionality doesn't exist, I make it.
 And then I share it for others to use too.
 # My Projects
 My tools range from Discord Bots to Obsidian plugins to VR aids.
 I make more stuff as I get involved in more stuff.
 And then I make that stuff free for anyone to use.